mikeoleary/aws-openshift-cis-kic-demo/README.md

 # cd /openshift-setup
 # oc apply -f f5-bigip-node01.yaml
 ```
-* Check to see that the BIG-IP was added to the list of hosts and that it has a hostsubnet assigned.
+* Check to see that the BIG-IP was added to the list of hosts and that it has a hostsubnet assigned with the command ``` oc get hostsubnets ```.
+Example output below:
 ```
 #oc get hostsubnets
 NAME                         HOST                         HOST IP      SUBNET          EGRESS CIDRS   EGRESS IPS